Steve Rothstein, PhD

 is active as a composer, music instructor, and lecturer in the Los Angeles area.

-He received his Ph.D in Music Composition from the University of California, Los Angeles (2006) where he also completed his M.A. and B.A.
+He received his doctoral degree in Music Composition from the University of California, Los Angeles (2006) where he also completed his master’s and bachelor’s degrees.
 Dr. Rothstein has written numerous works for orchestra, chamber ensembles, wind ensemble, choral groups, and art songs.
-His works have been performed by the American Youth Symphony, the UCLA Philharmonia, the UC Irvine Symphony, the Redlands Symphony, the Bratislava Studio Symphony, and the New York Master Chorale.
+His works have been performed by the American Youth Symphony, UCLA Philharmonia, UC Irvine Symphony, Redlands Symphony, Riverside Philharmonic, Bratislava Studio Symphony, and the New York Master Chorale.
 In 2008 his oratorio Hymn of Light received its international premiere in China.

 Interest in Judaic music led Dr. Rothstein to study at the Brandeis-Bardin Collegiate Institute (1996), and then onto a one-year study program at the World Union of Jewish Students (WUJS) in Arad, Israel (2000-1).